-Our Pastoral Care structure ensures that every boy, at every stage, feels supported and valued.
-All staff are advisers as well as teachers, and we encourage a relationship of mutual respect between adults and pupils.
+Our pastoral care structure ensures that every boy, at every stage, feels supported and valued.
+All our guidance staff are advisers as well as teachers and encourage a relationship of mutual respect between adults and pupils.

-At ESMS we have embraced the Scottish Government framework for “Getting It Right For Every Child (GIRFEC).
+At ESMS we have embraced the Scottish Government framework for “Getting It Right For Every Child” (GIRFEC).
 The welfare of every boy is at the heart of everything we do.
-Their wellbeing – academic, emotional, physical and social – will be nurtured by our caring, professional staff in partnership with families and outside agencies.
-Our aim is to ensure each pupil is safe, healthy, active, nurtured, achieving, respected, responsible and included.
+His wellbeing – academic, emotional, physical and social – will be nurtured by our caring, professional staff in partnership with families and outside agencies.
+Our aim is to ensure each boy is safe, healthy, active, nurtured, successful, respected, responsible and included.

 Dedicated guidance staff

-In addition, we have dedicated guidance staff, each with specific responsibility for a small group of boys, so every child knows there is someone to turn to about academic, personal or social matters.
-As a parent, you will always have a named and consistent point of contact should you need it.
+Our dedicated guidance teachers each have specific responsibility for a small group of boys, who know there is always someone to turn to about academic, personal or social matters.
+As a parent, you will come to know your son’s guidance teacher who will be a permanent point of contact for you.

-Stewart’s Melville College also employs a school counsellor who can offer pupils confidential support on any matter they wish to discuss.
+Stewart’s Melville College also employs a school counsellor who can offer boys confidential support on any personal matter they wish to discuss.

 The Middle School

 As academic demands increase and boys move through early adolescence, they need tailored support and guidance with regard to their busy school lives and their intellectual, emotional and social development.
 This support is provided in the Middle School (S1 and S2) by a Middle School Tutor who oversees their welfare for two years.
 Boys will join one of six Houses to which they will belong in both the Middle and Upper Schools from S1-S5.
 Each House group in each year comprises around 20 boys.
 The Middle School is overseen by the Head of Middle School and the Deputy Head of Middle School, each with responsibility for the team of tutors and both year-groups.